Lebensmittel und in der Mitte ein Schild mit Zero Waste - Steinkraft Zeolith

 Garden

-If you have a garden, take advantage of it to grow your own vegetables and herbs.
-This not only reduces the amount of food waste generated during transportation but also gives you fresh, organic options right on your doorstep.
+If you have a garden, take advantage of this to grow your own vegetables and herbs.
+This not only reduces the amount of food waste generated during transport, but also gives you fresh and organic options right on your doorstep.

-• Herbs: Basil, thyme, parsley, and mint are some of the easiest herbs to grow in small pots or even old coffee cans.
+• Herbs: Basil, thyme, parsley and mint are some of the easiest herbs to grow in small pots or even old coffee tins.

 • Tomatoes: Dwarf tomato varieties can be grown in hanging baskets or pots on a sunny balcony.

-• Lettuces: Leafy lettuces such as arugula and spinach are well suited to growing in shallow containers and do not require much space.
+• Salads: Leafy salads such as arugula and spinach are well suited for growing in shallow containers and do not require much space.

 Indoor gardening